 - bank your service program contribution for use on a future service program with no transfer fees.
 You would need to register within one year of your original service program arrival date.

 Please read Global Volunteers’ Covid vaccination and testing requirements for the country and community where you intend to serve.
 We update this chart as new information is provided and do our best to ensure its accuracy.
 However, each volunteer is responsible for following the vaccination and testing requirements set by the country and community they are travelling to.

 Our goal is to protect you, other volunteers, and community members from contracting the virus.

 How can I be sure I am not endangering local people by serving in their community?

-Second, the Center for Disease Control (CDC) offers very specific guidelines for vaccinated individuals to interact with unvaccinated people.
+The Center for Disease Control (CDC) offers very specific guidelines for vaccinated individuals interacting with unvaccinated people.
 As the science about living alongside the virus evolves, the guidelines continue to change.
 Global Volunteers will follow the guidelines in place at the time of your service program.

 What will Global volunteers do to protect my safety?